konsumer/bitbar-plugins/README.md

 launchctl setenv GITLAB_KEY <YOURS>
 ```

-You can get your token under your face (top-left) / Settings / Access Tokens
+You can get your token under your face (top-right) / Settings / Access Tokens